tomiito/developer-documentation/source/includes/guides/_supply.md

     - Female 18-35 = 250
     - Female 36+ = 250

-*Important Details:*
+_Important Details:_

+- Quota groups are distinguished with a SurveyQuotaID.
 - A respondent applies to a quota if they fit ALL of the conditions of the qualifications.
-- ALL quotas apply to the respondent must be greater than 0.
+- _All_ quotas which apply to a respondent _must_ be greater than 0.
+If a respondent fits into any quota which is = 0 then the respondent will _term_.
 - The logical operator is “OR” within the same quota qualification (i.e. AGE 18 OR 19 OR 20), but AND between quota qualifications (AGE 18 OR 19 or 20 AND Male OR Female)

 ### Phase 2 - Preparing your Survey Environment